Graduate Student Research Grants (2019)

 The Graduate Student Research Grants are established to support graduate students engaged in independent scholarly research, scientific inquiry, inventive technology and artistic/creative activity.
 WMU graduate students may receive a maximum of two Research Grants, or two Travel Grants, or one of each grant type at each degree level: Ph.D.,master’s,specialist.

-The application is available here: Graduate Student Research Grant Application - Spring 2019
+The application is available here: Graduate Student Research Grant Application - Late Spring 2019

 Note: The typing of theses, dissertations, and project paper, as well as the purchase of computers or supplies and equipment commonly provided by departments or by other existing grants or funds do not qualify as a legitimate budget expense under a GSRG.

 WMU graduate students must be: